 “Exceptional” is the term former Forest Grove Mayor Richard Kidd used to describe a recent experience at Tuality Healthcare.
 Kidd has been undergoing treatment at Tuality for lymphoma, a form of blood cancer.
 Kidd is optimistic his sixth chemotherapy treatment will be his final one.
-Three out of the six chemotherapy treatments were at OHSU as an inpatient; the remaining three as a Tuality outpatient.
+Three out of the six chemotherapy treatments were at OHSU as an inpatient and the remaining three as a Tuality outpatient.

 Kidd was very impressed by the community feel at Tualityand the care he received.
 “The nurses and staff treat you like a person and not a number,” he said.